 As announced.
 (May be repeated for credit with consent of instructor and administrative approval).

-HTCA 270 - Beverage Management: Alcoholic and Non-Alcoholic beverage (2)
+HTCA 270 - Beverage Management (2)

 This course provides the fundamentals of identification, production, purchasing and service of spirits, wine and beer products.
 Emphasis is on developing plans for marketing, menu developing and cost.